The Degnan Ballet Center - Where Excellence Comes First

 The training of DBC students is conducted from the classical tradition of Russia’s Kirov Ballet.
 This regimen nurtures the individually paced progress of students beginning with pre-ballet and progressing through seven levels of classical dance training from beginner through intermediate to advanced.
 This approach is designed to cultivate a healthy self-esteem, personal and artistic maturity, and develops sound technique in support of achieving an authentic aesthetic vision.
 The appropriate curricular level for each dancer is determined by the faculty of DBC.

-The primary instructors of the Degnan Ballet Center are current or past members of the Artistic Staff of Ballet Northeast.
+The primary instructors of the Degnan Ballet Center are past members of the Artistic Staff of Ballet Northeast.
 Biographical information on these talented professionals is available under the Faculty and Staff section of the website.
 Various professional artists teach master classes throughout the academic year.
 This guest faculty includes members of major ballet companies, professionals in the industry as well as university professors.

 Master classes with be advertised as they become available and are open to both Conservatory students and the community.

 New students are welcome to tour the beautiful studios and facilities located in the Darte Center on the campus of Wilkes University, observe a class or take a complimentary placement class in order to become acquainted with our school.
 These arrangements can be made by contacting the Conservatory office at 570.408.4426.
 All new students must participate in a placement class to assure the student be enrolled in the appropriate level for proper growth and development.